-A graduate of the Iowa Writers' Workshop, Jerald Walker has published in magazines such as Creative Nonfiction, The Missouri Review, The Harvard Review, Mother Jones, The Iowa Review, and The Oxford American, and he has been widely anthologized, including four times in The Best American Essays.
+A graduate of the Iowa Writers' Workshop, Jerald Walker has published in magazines such as Creative Nonfiction, The Missouri Review, The Harvard Review, Mother Jones, The Iowa Review, and The Oxford American, and he has been widely anthologized, including five times in The Best American Essays.
 Walker is the author of Street Shadows: A Memoir of Race, Rebellion, and Redemption, recipient of the 2011 PEN New England/L.L.
 Winship Award for Nonfiction and named a Best Memoir of the Year by Kirkus Reviews, and The World in Flames: A Black Boyhood in a White Supremacist Doomsday Cult.
-His next book, Once More to the Ghetto and Other Essays (https://ohiostatepress.org/books/titles/9780814255995.html), will be published in 2019.
+His next book, How to Make a Slave and Other Essays (https://ohiostatepress.org/books/titles/9780814255995.html), will be published in 2020.
 He has received fellowships from the James Michener Foundation and the National Endowment for the Arts.

 Walker's doctorate is in Interdisciplinary Studies, combining the fields of African American literature, African American history, and creative writing.
 Prior to arriving at Emerson, he was an Associate Professor of English at Bridgewater State University.